ashumeow/filtered_websocket/docs/source/writing_modules.rst

 Introduction
 _____________

-In Filtered WebSocket instead of using callbacks new behaviors are added by writing modules which inherit from base filter classes.
-Each base class represents an entry point into a chain of modules which will run, in the order in which they were added, whenever some event happens.
+In Filtered WebSocket, instead of using callbacks, new behaviors are added by writing modules which inherit from base WebSocketFilter types.
+Each base filter class represents an entry point into a chain of modules which will run, in the order in which they were added, whenever some event happens.

 .. automodule:: filtered_websocket.filters.base